sourcegraph/about/handbook/support/p4-enablement.md

         //LifeBox/... //warren/LifeBox/...
 ```

-You'll notice under `View:` a "perforce path" or *depot path* on the left, followed by a *client path* on the right.
-The *depot path* reflects the path to the depot on the perforce server, while the *client path* is the path to the directory on your local machine that you want to  map to the perforce depot.
+You'll notice under `View:` a "Perforce path" or *depot path* on the left, followed by a *client path* on the right.
+The *depot path* reflects the path to the depot on the Perforce server, while the *client path* is the path to the directory on your local machine that you want to  map to the Perforce depot.

-Specifying views in your client configuration allows you to declare which files from the perforce depot are relevant to you, or which files you want to be part of your *workspace*.
+Specifying views in your client configuration allows you to declare which files from the Perforce depot are relevant to you, or which files you want to be part of your *workspace*.
 You can learn more about this topic [here](https://www.perforce.com/perforce/doc.973/cmdguide/html/details.htm).

 Once you've created a depot on dogfood, map a local directory to it by adding an entry to your client spec under `Views:`